 Area: 310 m²

 The project was initiated to fill the gap of resources Architect Francis Kere had to face in his childhood.
-The unavailability of schools resulted in building an eco-friendly vernacular structure for the children of his town: Burkina Faso; landlocks in West Africa which stood as an inspiration for further sustainable development around.
+The unavailability of schools resulted in building an eco-friendly vernacular structure for the children of his town: Burkina Faso; landlocks in West Africa stood as an inspiration for further sustainable development around.
 The building was a result of community architecture responding to cost, climate, and lack of resources.
 Using a clay/mud hybrid structure, the roof was a large overhanging tin with perforated openings to support proper ventilation.
 In 2004, the project won the aga khan award, flourished educational life without losing the context yet responding to climate.

 2. Dipshikha METI School in Bangladesh